What Age Is Too Soon? Teen Girls & “The Conversation”

-With teenagers it can be very difficult to know when is the right time for “the conversation.”
+It can be very difficult to know when the right time is for “the conversation” with teenagers.

 This is why pre-teens need to be having aware conversations about puberty, consent, pleasure, sexuality, and relationships.
 It needs to start young, as some youngsters are hit with hormones, sexual desires and curiosity earlier than others.